 I said, "We should bring him in, too."

 We did.
-He was all of 18, it was his first major movie, it was his first network interview, and he was dazzled by everything.
+He was all of 18, it was his first major movie, it was his first national network interview, and he was dazzled by everything.
 The lights, the set, just the fact that he was there.
 He answered every question I asked him.

 Very polite.
 Very dear.
+And that was his real name.

 It's been fun to watch.